Welcome to Juvenile Court

 A city or county officer is given a choice of whether or not to file a petition for minor offenses or informally issue a juvenile warning citation.
 This results in not having a case heard by the judge but does require the parents and juvenile to meet with a youth service officer to go over the citation.
 The program is similar to that of an informal adjustment without the petition.
 The juveniles are given public service work; ordered to pay restitution; assigned defensive driving courses and/or professional counseling are some of the options used by Youth Service Officers.

 One of the largest expenses in the juvenile courts budget is Juvenile Detention.
 Montgomery County does not have a juvenile detention center to detain delinquent or unruly juveniles so the court contracts with Maury County; Rutherford County and a few others in Tennessee.
 The main juvenile detention facility used is the Middle Tennessee Juvenile Detention Facility in Maury County often referred to as Columbia.
 The purpose of juvenile detention is to protect the citizens of Montgomery County from the juvenile as well as protecting the juvenile from themselves.
-The cost to house one juvenile for one day in Middle Tennessee is $130.00 and the cost to detain juveniles in Rutherford County is $175.00 per day.
-At times the court has had up to twenty juveniles in detention at one time.
-On average Montgomery County will detain eight juveniles a day.
+The cost to house one juvenile for one day in Middle Tennessee is $150.00 and the cost to detain juveniles in Rutherford County is $175.00 per day.

-The juvenile court operates under the guidance of three elected Judges and one appointed referee.
-The elected judges are Wayne C. Shelton; Ray L. Grimes and Ken Goble.
-The Magistrates are Tim Barnes and William Lebo.
+The juvenile court operates under the guidance of four elected Judges.
+The elected judges are Reid Poland, Ken Goble, Sharon Massey Grimes and Tim Barnes.

 Youth Services Officers

-Family Service Specialists are commonly referred to as Probation officers.
-The Family Service Specialist insures that juveniles who have been through the adjudicatory process obey the court orders issued by the judges.
-Overseeing restitution payments, public service work, and monitoring school attendance as well as teaching court classes and counseling those on their caseload are some of the duties of the Family Service Officers.
+The probation officer insures that juveniles who have been through the adjudicatory process obey the court orders issued by the judges.
+Monitoring curfews, complete drug screens, facilitate family meetings, complete assessments, make referrals to community services, public service work, and monitoring school attendance as well as teaching court classes and counseling those on their caseload are some of the duties of the probation officer.

 The Delinquent Prevention Specialist has all the training of a Youth Service Officer and has over five years experience as a juvenile probation officer.
 Responsibilities include overseeing six foster care review boards to insure that juveniles in state custody are accounted for and are working the plan created by the Department of Children’s Services.
 During the intake process this position is responsible for appointing all attorneys required to cases for families that are indigent.
 The Delinquent Prevention Specialist is in charge of maintaining and the operation of the juvenile warning citation program.
 At times this position may supervise probation case or take minutes during Juvenile Court proceedings.